-Past performance is not a guarantee of future results.
+Past performance is not a quarantee of future results.
 Performance returns assume the reinvestment of dividends and other earnings.
 Returns for periods less than one year are not annualized.
 Gross returns are presented net of Fund Level Expenses which include Stable Value Investment Contract Fees, Sub-Adviser Fees, and Acquired Fund Fees.
-As an example, the effect of investment management fees on the total value of a client's portfolio assuming a) quarterly fee assessment, b) \$1 million investment, c) portfolio return of 5% a year, and d) 0.25% investment management fee would be approximately \$632.81 for the quarter, \$2,576.67 for the first year, \$8,109.53 for a three year period, \$14,190.01 for a five year period and \$32,156.08 over a ten year period.
+As an example, the effect of investment management fees on the total value of a client's portfolio assuming a) guarterly fee assessment, b) \$1 million investment, c) portfolio return of 5% a year, and d) 0.25% investment management fee would be approximately \$632.81 for the quarter, \$2,576.67 for the first year, \$8,109.53 for a three year period, \$14,190.01 for a five year period and \$32,156.08 over a ten year period.
 Actual investment advisory incurred by clients may vary.
 Investment carries the risk of loss.
-Fees are described in the Adviser's ADV Part 2A.
+Fees are described in the Adviser's ADV Part 2A

 Market indices have been provided for comparison purposes only.
 Indices are unmanaged and do not reflect the deduction of fees and other expenses.
 Individuals cannot invest directly in an index.
 The iMoneyNet All-Taxable Money Market Fund Index measures the equally weighted returns of the largest taxable money market funds.
 The Bloomberg Stable Income Market Index represents a low-risk blend of asset classes from within the Bloomberg U.S. Aggregate Bond Index, focusing on shorter maturities, and providing diversified exposure to debt from the government, credit and securitized sectors.
-An investment in a money market fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-You could lose money by investing in it.
-Although the money market fund seeks to preserve the value of your investment at \$1.00 per share, it cannot guarantee it will do so.
-The money market fund's sponsor has no legal obligation to provide financial support to it, and you should not expect that the sponsor will provide financial support to the money market fund at any time.
+You could lose money by investing in the money market fund (Fund).
+Although the Fund seeks to preserve the value of your investment at \$1.00 per share, it cannot guarantee it will do so.
+The Fund may impose a fee upon sale of your shares.
+An investment in the Fund is not a bank account and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
+The Fund's sponsor is not required to reimburse the Fund for losses, and you should not expect that the sponsor will provide financial support to the Fund at any time, including during periods of market stress

 Principal Global Investors, LLC (PGI) is registered with the U.S. Commodity Futures Trading Commission (CFTC) as a commodity trading advisor (CTA), a commodity pool operator (CPO) and is a member of the National Futures Association (NFA).
-PGI advises qualified eligible persons (QEPs) under CFTC Regulation 4.7.
+PGI advises qualified eligible persons (QEPs) under CFTC Regulation 4.7

-Principal Morley is an investment team within Principal Global Investors. © 2024 Principal Financial Services, Inc. Principal®, Principal Financial Group®, Principal Asset Management, and Principal and the logomark design are registered trademarks and service marks of Principal Financial Services, Inc., a Principal Financial Group company, in various countries around the world and may be used only with the permission of Principal Financial Services, Inc.
+Principal Morley is an investment team within Principal Global Investors. © 2024 Principal Financial Services, Inc. Principal®, Principal® Financial Group®, Principal Asset Management, and Principal and the logomark design are registered trademarks and service marks of Principal Financial Services, Inc., a Principal Financial Group company, in various countries around the world and may be used only with the permission of Principal Financial Services, Inc.